 The Best Budget Airlines in Europe for 2026

-Before you commit to a single airline, see who is cheapest for your dates right now.
+Before you commit to a single airline, see who’s cheapest for your dates right now.
 One search compares every budget carrier at once.

 Europe’s Best Budget Airlines Compared at a Glance

-Here is the head-to-head on the five things that decide your real price: where they fly, the free cabin bag, the checked-bag fee, and their reputation for punctuality.
+Here’s the head-to-head on the five things that decide your real price: where they fly, the free cabin bag, the checked-bag fee, and their reputation for punctuality.
+Read the table, then read past it — because two of these airlines would have saved me that sixty euros without my even noticing.

 | Airline | Main routes & bases | Free cabin bag | Checked-bag fee (each way) | On-time / reputation |